-Milk Tea typically consists of 4 main ingredients- tea, milk, sugar, and tapioca pearls but can be customized in many many ways including some with or without ice, or even blended into a smoothie consistency.
+Milk Tea typically consists of 4 main ingredients- tea, milk, sugar, and tapioca pearls but can be customized in many ways, including some with or without ice or even blended into a smoothie consistency.
 The possibilities are endless!

 Where Can I Find Boba?

-You can find many kinds of tapioca pearls (boba) online and at Asian markets.
+You can find many tapioca pearls (boba) online and in Asian markets.
 I purchase this double pack of black and rainbow boba.

-Quick-cooking boba is the most convenient but be sure to make each batch fresh to be used within about 1 hour.
-After that time the chewy boba starts to harden.
+Quick-cooking boba is the most convenient, but make each batch fresh for use within about 1 hour.
+After that time, the chewy boba starts to harden.

 Can I Prepare the Boba in Advance?

-It is best to follow the instructions on the tapioca pearls that you purchase because prep time and rest time can vary.
+It is best to follow the instructions on the tapioca pearls you purchase because prep and rest times can vary.

-Typically the pearls are ready when they float to the top of the boiling water.
-At that point I turn down the heat, cover, and let rest for another 5 or 10 minutes.
+Typically, the pearls are ready when they float to the top of the boiling water.
+Then, I turned down the heat, covered it, and let it rest for another 5 or 10 minutes.

-You can remove the pearls and chill them or keep them warm in the pan.
-It is personal preference.
+You can remove and chill the pearls or keep them warm in the pan.
+It is a personal preference.

-If you leave the pearls to cool longer than an hour or more they will begin to harden and are unpleasant to chew.
+If you leave the pearls to cool longer than an hour or more, they will harden and are unpleasant to chew.